Could Your Dog Become a Therapy Dog?

 If you and your dog are accepted onto the PAT team you will be allocated with an establishment which is close to your home and convenient for you to get to.
-There is no set requirement for how often you need to attend visits, but regular visits – usually for no more than an hour each time – are always very much appreciated.
+There is no set requirement for how often you need to attend visits.
+However, regular visits – usually for no more than an hour each time – are always very much appreciated.

 There are different areas where therapy dogs can be of great benefit.
-For the elderly who live in care homes or attend day care and are no longer able to look after a pet of their own, having the opportunity to interact with a PAT dog can bring a great deal of comfort and happiness.
-Dogs have long been known to lower heart rate and boost mood, so regular visits from therapy dogs supports both medical and nursing care for many individuals.
+For the elderly who live in care homes and no longer able to look after a pet of their own, the opportunity to interact with a PAT dog can bring a great deal of comfort and happiness.

 Where children and adults are in hospital with diseases such as cancer, a visit from a therapy dog can help to lift spirits – even for those who are not especially dog lovers.

-There are other areas where PAT dogs can be of benefit such as stroke rehabilitation, people with mental health issues and Therapy Dogs Nationwide operates prison visits.
+There are other areas where PAT dogs can be of benefit such as, stroke rehabilitation and mental health support.
+Therapy Dogs Nationwide also operates prison visits.

-One of the newer innovations is therapy dogs who work with children in the classroom, helping them to read.
-PAT dogs can also help with children with emotional or behavioural needs by boosting self esteem and confidence.
+One of the newer innovations is therapy dogs who work with children in the classroom, by helping them to read.
+PAT dogs can also help with children with emotional, or behavioural needs, by boosting self esteem and confidence.